The Heart-Check mark makes it easy to spot heart-healthy foods and beverages in the grocery store.

 How the Heart-Check Food Certification Program Works

-Simply look for the name of the American Heart Association Heart-Check Shield along on the food or beverage package when shopping in-store or on-line.
+It’s easy.
+Just look for the American Heart Association Heart-Check Shield on the food or beverage package when shopping.
 But not all heart-healthy claims you see are from the American Heart Association; look for the AHA name to be sure.

 How a Food Becomes Heart-Check Certified

-When you see the Heart-Check mark on a food product, you know it has been put through a robust certification process.
-The Heart-Check program complies with 10 different health claims in 13 food categories.
+When you see the Heart-Check mark on a foods and beverages, you know it has been put through a robust certification process.
+The Heart-Check program complies with 10 different health claims in 13 different food categories.
 Here are the four steps for a food to become Heart-Check certified, and the list of Heart-Check food categories and health claims.